 The five-year survival rate of melanoma for white people with skin cancer is 94 percent, compared to only 69 percent survival in black people, notes the American Cancer Society.

-A 2006 investigation found this is due, in part, to people of African descent being four times more likely to receive a diagnosis of melanoma after the cancer has progressed to an advanced stage or spread to other parts of the body.
+A 2006 investigation found this is due, in part, to people of African descent being to receive a diagnosis of melanoma after the cancer has progressed to an advanced stage or spread to other parts of the body.

-Other reasons for the discrepancy include that nearly half of dermatologists say they weren’t trained on diagnosing cancer on black skin.
+Other reasons for the discrepancy include that nearly say they weren’t trained on diagnosing cancer on black skin.

-Generally, skin cancers in people of color may be harder to diagnose because it often develops in areas of the skin that aren’t directly exposed to sun.
-In these populations, skin cancer can develop on the:
+Generally, skin cancers in people of color may be because it often develops in areas of the skin that aren’t directly exposed to sun.
+In these populations, skin cancer on the:

 - soles of feet